Ostrogoths: War with Byzantium (535–554)

 With the attack on Ravenna, Witiges and his men were trapped in the Ostrogothic capital.
 Belisarius proved more capable at siege warfare than his rival Witiges had been at Rome and the Ostrogoth ruler, who was also dealing with Frankish enemies, was forced to surrender, but not without terms.
-Belisarius refused to grant any concessions save unconditional surrender in view of the fact that Justinian wanted to make Witiges a vassal king in Trans-Padane Italy.
+Belisarius refused to grant any concessions save unconditional surrender since Justinian wanted to make Witiges a vassal king in Trans-Padane Italy.
 This condition made for something of an impasse.
 A faction of the Gothic nobility pointed out that their own king Witiges, who had just lost, was something of a weakling and they would need a new one.
 Eraric, the leader of the group, endorsed Belisarius and the rest of the kingdom agreed, so they offered him their crown.
 Belisarius was a soldier, not a statesman, and still loyal to Justinian.
 He made as if to accept the offer, rode to Ravenna to be crowned, and promptly arrested the leaders of the Goths and reclaimed their entire kingdom—no halfway settlements—for the Empire.
 Fearful that Belisarius might set himself up a permanent kingship should he consolidate his conquests, Justinian recalled him to Constantinople with Witiges in tow.
 With the fall of Ravenna, the capital of the kingdom was brought to Pavia, which became the last center of Ostrogothic resistance against Eastern Roman rule.

 As soon as Belisarius was gone, the remaining Ostrogoths elected a new king named Totila.
 Under the brilliant command of Totila, the Goths were able to reassert themselves to a degree.
 For a period of nearly ten years, control for Italy became a seesaw battle between Byzantine and Ostrogothic forces.
 Totila eventually recaptured all of northern Italy and even drove the Byzantines out of Rome, thereby affording him the opportunity to take political control of the city, partly by executing the Roman senatorial order.
 Many of them fled eastwards for Constantinople.